St. Bonaventure University encourages qualified international students to apply for admission.

 1. Original of OFFICIAL credentials (transcripts, diplomas, etc.) with appropriate seals/stamps from all previous institutions attended must be submitted to St. Bonaventure University.
 These documents should bear the signature of the school principal or headmaster.
 If these are not originally issued in English, you must provide a translation completed by a certified translator.

 In some cases, international applicants will be required to contract (at student expense) with an educational evaluation service for verification of credentials.
 This will always be the case where college transfer credit is sought for work completed outside the U.S.or Canada.
 We recommend the following credential agencies:

-2. Applicants from countries where English is not the official language must take the Test of English as a Foreign Language (TOEFL.)
+2. Applicants from countries where English is not the official language must take the Test of English as a Foreign Language (TOEFL.) or the IELTS (International English Language Testing System exam.
 Please indicate the St. Bonaventure code (2793) when you register for the exam.
-Go to this link to sign up for this test TOEFL
+Go to these links to sign up for this test TOEFL IELTS